Declarative cache IDs in Apollo Kotlin

 extra.graphqls

-extend type Book @typePolicy(keyFields: "id")
+1extend type Book @typePolicy(keyFields: "id")

-You can specify multiple key for an object if they're all required to uniquely identify a particular cache entry:
+You can specify multiple key fields for an object if they're all required to uniquely identify a particular cache entry:

 extra.graphqls

-extend type Author @typePolicy(keyFields: "firstName lastName")
+1extend type Author @typePolicy(keyFields: "firstName lastName")

 @fieldPolicy